howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_5.md

 ```

 ## Add the username to the secure area
-Add the following to `dashboard.php`.
+Add the following to `public/dashboard.php`.
 We will be updating the username dynamically later
 ```html
 <body>
     <header>
         <p>Welcome, TestUser Name</p>
     </header>
 ```
 Also add a `<main>` element to the HTML.
-The `dashboard.php` should now look like this
+The `public/dashboard.php` should now look like this

 ```html